Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-In Medieval England, pie crusts were made simply from flour and water.
-However, in the 16th century, the pie crust evolved, shifting from a sturdy structure to a lighter, flakier, and butterier version.
-Interestingly, the Ancient Egyptians were the first to create pie crusts using oats, wheat, and barley.
-Moreover, a recipe for chicken pie was even carved on a tablet dating back to 2000 BC.
-Just think about it: the first chicken pie was enjoyed over 4,000 years ago! 🤔
+However, by the 16th century, the formulation of pie crusts had evolved significantly, transitioning from a robust dense structure to a lighter, flakier, and more buttery composition.
+Notably, the Ancient Egyptians are recognized as pioneers in the development of pie crusts, utilizing oats, wheat, and barley.
+Interestingly, a recipe for chicken pie was inscribed on a tablet that dates back to 2000 BC.
+This indicates that the first recorded mention of chicken pie occurred over 4,000 years ago.

 Chicken breasts or thighs, Salt, Black pepper, Paprika, Oregano, Thyme, Shortcut pastry, Puff pastry, Fresh cream, Dijon mustard, Butter, Egg , Flour, Beans.
 Onions, Mushroom, Garlic cloves, Green onions, Fresh Parsley.

-Chicken breasts and thighs are both suitable options for making chicken and mushroom pie.
-Chicken breasts are lean and tender, while chicken thighs are juicier and offer a richer flavor due to their higher fat content.
-Cut the chicken uniformly to ensure even cooking.
-Salt is an essential seasoning that enhances flavor.
-Black pepper adds a mild, earthy taste, while paprika brings a smoky and slightly sweet flavor.
-Oregano has a slightly bitter, citrusy taste, and thyme has mint undertones that can be somewhat lemony.
+Chicken breasts and thighs are suitable for making chicken and mushroom pie.
+Breasts are lean and tender, while thighs are juicier and richer in flavor due to higher fat content.
+Cutting the chicken uniformly promotes even cooking.
+Essential seasonings include salt for overall flavor, black pepper for earthiness, paprika for a smoky note, oregano for a citrusy touch, and thyme for minty undertones.

-Remove the store-bought shortcrust pastry and puff pastry from the freezer.
-Allow about thirty minutes for the pastry to reach room temperature.
-Next, roll out the shortcrust pastry and use it to line the bottom and sides of a casserole dish.
-Be sure to press the pastry into the corners of the dish.
-Since shortcrust pastry tends to shrink during baking, it needs to be blind-baked.
-This involves lining the pastry’s surface with parchment paper and filling the dish with baking beans to help maintain its shape.
+Remove the store-bought shortcrust and puff pastry from the freezer and let them sit for about thirty minutes to reach room temperature.
+Roll out the shortcrust pastry to line a casserole dish, pressing it into the corners.
+To prevent shrinking while baking, blind-bake it by lining the surface with parchment paper and adding baking beans.

 Preheat the oven to 190 °C and bake the casserole for 10 to 15 minutes.
-After that, carefully remove the casserole from the oven, taking off the parchment paper and the beans.
-Return the casserole to the oven and bake for an additional 10 minutes, or until the pastry is lightly golden.
-Once done, remove it from the oven and set it aside.
-Blind baking helps prevent shrinkage and maintains the shape of the shortcrust pastry, resulting in an even bake.
+Remove it from the oven, take off the parchment paper and beans, then return it to bake for another 10 minutes, until the pastry is lightly golden.
+Blind baking prevents shrinkage and ensures an even bake.

 In a large pan, add two tablespoons of olive oil and the minced garlic cloves.
 Sauté for 7 to 9 minutes, until the garlic is caramelized, which adds depth to the chicken and mushroom pie.